anonuserhere/project2_frontend/README.md

 available free-of-charge and maintained by the community, with instructions on how to do so to boot.

 Many thanks to the community for the gracious use of these tools and also teachers both online and off.
-Special shout-out to Edison for the file layout/organization tips and YS for guiding through deployment.
+Special shout-out to Edisen for the file layout/organization tips and YS for guiding through deployment.